 Online and in-person support and coaching

-- If your child has ADHD or you suspect he may, area Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) groups provide excellent resources, evidence-based information, face-to-face support and advocacy.
+- If your child has ADHD or you suspect he or she may, area Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD) groups provide excellent resources, evidence-based information, face-to-face support and advocacy.

 - The Hallowell Todaro ADHD Center, with offices in Kirkland and Seattle, provides therapy, parent coaching and other services to families affected by ADHD and related conditions.